Lucas-Ribeiro-Lima/GithubDocker/README.md

 [Portainer](/containers/portainer)

 I *Strongly* recommend the use of the portainer to deploy the services, because is easialy to visualize the informations, restarting services, modifying resources, checking logs but ins't mandatory.
-You can use the docker-compose.yml pre-mades of this repository in the folders of each service to configure and deploy.
+You can use the docker-compose.yml pre-mades of this repository for each service to configure and deploy.

 ```yaml
 ---